ari-VL/qssp/README.md

 # qssp
 A Python package for creating, manipulating and characterizing Quantum-State Stochastic Processes.

+Documentation can be found at <https://qssp.readthedocs.io/>.